Digital marketing

 KOL means key opinion leader — a person with an established expertise within a certain niche.
 Many people talk about specific things on their socials, but to qualify as a KOL, they must have a considerable reputation and number of followers.

-For you as a brand, the main interest in cooperating with KOLs lies in turning their subscribers into your own paying customers.
+For you as a brand, the main interest in cooperating with KOLs lies in converting their audience into your customers.
 Working with key opinion leaders is one of the marketing trends to follow if you want to gain a foothold in a niche-specific community and make a name for yourself.

 UGC aims to involve the audience itself in promoting your brand.
 Anything from Amazon reviews to social media challenges counts as user-generated content, and your goal is to make this process as organic as possible.
-This type of marketing can create a lot of commotion with the help of superfans and creators, but they don’t necessarily have to be somebody well-known.
+This type of marketing can generate significant buzz with the help of superfans and creators, but they don’t necessarily have to be somebody well-known.

 Influencer and celebrity marketing is based on a person’s popularity.
 When an individual makes it big through acting, sports, or other achievements, people start to look up to them in some areas of their own life.
 The audience might form an emotional connection with a star and trust their word, or simply want to copy their lifestyle by buying whatever products they show.
 If you’re famous, fans will listen to whatever you say, and it has helped countless brands ever since the beginning of time.